smashub/choco/README.md

 # ChoCo
 The Chord Corpus

+ChoCo is a large dataset providing chord annotations of scores and tracks that were collected, integrated, and semantically enriched from a number of repositories and databases — redistributed for personal or research use only.
+The project also provides a family of tools for chord parsing and manipulation, together with the data transformation pipeline needed to include new chord datasets in ChoCo.

 | **Partition**        | **Type**     | **Notation** | **Format** | **Annotations**          | **Status** |
 |----------------------|--------------|--------------|------------|--------------------------|------------|
 | Isophonics           | audio        | Harte        | JAMS       | 300                      |            |